Libro-Org/tools/README.md

 - Add more test cases to the test framework.

-- Figure out if it’s possible to install Bash/ZSH completions using setup.py, *without* root; this may not be possible?
+- Figure out if it’s possible to install Bash/ZSH completions using setup.py, _without_ root; this may not be possible?

 - Writing installation instructions for Bash and ZSH completions for MacOS.

 - Currently we install the whole Calibre package, which is very big, but it’s only used to convert epub to azw3.
 Can we inline Calibre’s azw3 conversion code in the `./vendor/` directory, to avoid having to install the entire package as a big dependency?

 # Tool descriptions

 - ### `libro build`

   Build an ebook from a Standard Ebook source directory.

 - ### `libro build-images`

   Build ebook cover and titlepage images in a Standard Ebook source directory and place the output in DIRECTORY/src/epub/images/.

 - ### `libro clean`

   Prettify and canonicalize individual XHTML, SVG, or CSS files, or all XHTML, SVG, or CSS files in a source directory.
 Note that this only prettifies the source code; it doesn’t perform typography changes.

 - ### `libro compare-versions`

   Use Firefox to render and compare XHTML files in an ebook repository.
 Run on a dirty repository to visually compare the repository’s dirty state with its clean state.
 If a file renders differently, place screenshots of the new, original, and diff (if available) renderings in the current working directory.
 A file called diff.html is created to allow for side-by-side comparisons of original and new files.

 - ### `libro create-draft`

   Create a skeleton of a new Standard Ebook.

 - ### `libro dec2roman`

   Convert a decimal number to a Roman numeral.

 - ### `libro extract-ebook`

   Extract an EPUB, MOBI, or AZW3 ebook into ./FILENAME.extracted/ or a target directory.

 - ### `libro find-mismatched-diacritics`

   Find words with mismatched diacritics in Standard Ebook source directories.
 For example, `cafe` in one file and `café` in another.

 - ### `libro help`

   List available SE commands.

 - ### `libro hyphenate`

   Insert soft hyphens at syllable breaks in an XHTML file.

 - ### `libro interactive-sr`

   Use Vim to perform an interactive search and replace on a list of files.
 Use y/n/a to confirm (y) or reject (n) a replacement, or to replace (a)ll.

 - ### `libro lint`

   Check for various Standard Ebooks style errors.

 - ### `libro make-url-safe`

   Make a string URL-safe.

 - ### `libro modernize-spelling`

   Modernize spelling of some archaic words, and replace words that may be archaically compounded with a dash to a more modern spelling.
 For example, replace `ash-tray` with `ashtray`.

 - ### `libro prepare-release`

   Calculate work word count, insert release date if not yet set, and update modified date and revision number.

 - ### `libro print-manifest`

   Print the <manifest> element for the given Standard Ebooks source directory to standard output, for use in that directory’s content.opf.

 - ### `libro print-spine`

   Print the <spine> element for the given Standard Ebooks source directory to standard output, for use in that directory’s content.opf.

 - ### `libro print-title`

   Print the expected value for an XHTML file’s `<title>` element.

 - ### `libro print-toc`

   Build a table of contents for an SE source directory and print to stdout.

 - ### `libro recompose-epub`

   Recompose a Standard Ebooks source directory into a single HTML5 file, and print to standard output.

 - ### `libro renumber-endnotes`

   Renumber all endnotes and noterefs sequentially from the beginning.

 - ### `libro reorder-endnotes`

   Increment the specified endnote and all following endnotes by 1.

 - ### `libro roman2dec`

   Convert a Roman numeral to a decimal number.

 - ### `libro semanticate`

   Apply some scriptable semantics rules from the Standard Ebooks semantics manual to a Standard Ebook source directory.

 - ### `libro split-file`

   Split an XHTML file into many files at all instances of `<!--se:split-->`, and include a header template for each file.

 - ### `libro titlecase`

   Convert a string to titlecase.

 - ### `libro typogrify`

   Apply some scriptable typography rules from the Standard Ebooks typography manual to a Standard Ebook source directory.

 - ### `libro unicode-names`

   Display Unicode code points, descriptions, and links to more details for each character in a string.
 Useful for differentiating between different flavors of spaces, dashes, and invisible characters like word joiners.

 - ### `libro version`

   Print the version number and exit.

 - ### `libro word-count`

   Count the number of words in an HTML file and optionally categorize by length.

 - ### `libro xpath`

   Print the results of an xpath expression evaluated against a set of XHTML files.
 The default namespace is removed.

-# What a Libro.Org source directory looks like
+# What a Libro.org source directory looks like

-Many of these tools act on Libro.Org source directories.
+Many of these tools act on Libro.org source directories.
 Such directories have a consistent minimal structure:

     .
     |-images/
     |--cover.jpg
     |--cover.source.jpg
     |--cover.svg
     |--titlepage.svg
     |-src/
     |--epub/
     |---css/
     |----core.css
     |----local.css
     |----se.css
     |---images/
     |----cover.svg
     |----titlepage.svg
     |---text/
     |----colophon.xhtml
     |----imprint.xhtml
     |----titlepage.xhtml
     |----uncopyright.xhtml
     |---content.opf
     |---onix.xml
     |---toc.xhtml
     |--META-INF/
     |---container.xml
     |--mimetype
     |-LICENSE.md

 `./images/` contains source images for the cover and titlepages, as well as ebook-specific source images.
 Source images should be in their maximum available resolution, then compressed and placed in `./src/epub/images/` for distribution.